Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 Next, define a standard unordered list and do a similar statement as you’ve just done.
 This time you look through each `key:value` pair in the `submittedFormValues` object using JavaScript’s `Object.entries()`.
 Again, here’s some great documentation on the [MDN developer site](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries).

 Each item in the loop gives both a key and a value for each property in the object in state.
-For each `key:pair` value, you’re returning (and rendering) an HTML list item element that contains this pair’s value.
+For each `key:pair` value, you return (and render) an HTML list item element that contains this pair’s value.
 For example, if the current object property was `name: ‘Rob Kendal'` then you’re just be grabbing ’`Rob Kendal`’.

 Finally, add the `Form` component.